CiscoDevNet/nso-wrangler/README.md

 # NSO Wrangler
 *NSO REST API Wrapper for Running Commands on Devices*

-This repo contains an API designed to make it easier to perform device commands using [Network Services Orchestrator (NSO)](https://developer.cisco.com/docs/nso/) REST API.
+This repo contains an API designed to make it easier to perform device commands using [Network Services Orchestrator (NSO)](https://developer.cisco.com/docs/nso/) RESTCONF API.

 I've included specific examples on how to utilize `NSO Wrangler` for your network's specific needs by using it as a parent class, although the `NSO Wrangler` class can work as a standalone.
 - [Poller](./poller/) - Pulls VPN session data to monitor ASA device health.